Xceldeveloper/vue-theme-manager/README.md

 this.$AppTheme.getTheme(themeName,array);
-//returns object of themeOptions array = themeoptions to be gotten like ['textColor','backgroundColor'] themeName = name of theme to get options from
+//returns object of themeOptions

+//themeName = name of theme to get options from @required array = themeoptions to be gotten like ['textColor','backgroundColor'] @optional

-///generally data can be accessed like this this.$AppTheme.getTheme(['textColor'],'splash').texColor
+///generally data can be accessed like this this.$AppTheme.getTheme('splash',['textColor']).texColor
 //result 'red'
 ```

 ## Points to Note